pejdavies1606/wof_origins/README.md

 + [NightWing](https://wingsoffire.fandom.com/wiki/NightWings) tribe
   + From [Blazeborn](https://origins.readthedocs.io/en/latest/origins/blazeborn)
     + Fire Immunity: You are immune to all types of fire damage.
-    + Nether Inhabitant: Your natural spawn will be in the Nether.
     + Burning Wrath: When on fire, you deal additional damage with your attacks.
     + Hotblooded: Due to your hot body, venoms burn up, making you immune to poison and hunger status effects.
     + Damage from Snowballs: Snowballs deal 3 damage to you (1.5 hearts).